 Employee Rights and Resources (PDF)

-This guide focuses on the needs of employees who have experienced or are experiencing sexual harassment, sexual assault, dating/domestic violence or stalking.
+This guide focuses on the needs of employees who have experienced or are experiencing sexual harassment, sexual assault, dating/domestic violence, or stalking.

 Title IX Resources